PbGuo/QueryCDR/README.md

 run
 ```
 python data_prepare/get_dataset_pre.py
-# Specify whether the dataset is a training or test set by mode= 'train' or mode= 'test'
+# Specify whether the dataset is a train or test set by mode= 'train' or mode= 'test'
 ```
 to generate your fisheye dataset.
 The generated fisheye images and new GT will be placed in